Axiom-Cloud-Inc/.github/.github/ISSUE_TEMPLATE/tech-debt.md

 - *etc.*

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain the situation.

 **Additional context**
 Add any other context about the problem here.